chanshiyucx/blog/journal/004-interview-simulation.md

 I'd describe myself as a collaborative and growth-minded developer.
 I enjoy sharing knowledge - like contribute to open source.
 I'm always eager to learn new technologies when they add real value to the project.

+### Tech Stack

+> What's your tech stack?

+I specialize in React and Vue.js for frontend, with TypeScript, Next.js, and Tailwind CSS.
+On the backend, I use Node.js and Spring Boot with MySQL.
+For tools, I work with Vite, Git, Docker.
+I'm always eager to learn new technologies that add value to the project.

 ### Questions

 > Do you have any questions for us?